-The Spìule Chardonnay previews began in 2015 with a day focused on Chardonnay, in 2016 we studied native red wines for ageing, while last year’s theme combined the wine history of some native white grape varieties produced from Georgia to Valle d’Aosta.
+The Spìule Chardonnay previews began in 2015 with a day focused on Chardonnay, in 2016 we studied native red wines for ageing, while last year’s theme combined the wine history of some native white grape varieties produced from Georgia to Valle d’Aosta

-In the library of the Villa, some Locatelli labels are preserved dated back to the end of the 19th century, included one of Picolit.
-A wine that, together with other passiti, we often find in fairs and exhibitions of the period, thanks to “its ancient reputation of deliciousness”.
+After an aperitif at the Trattoria Al Giardinetto, the work day ended with lunch at Angoris.
+In the library of the Villa where some Locatelli labels are preserved that date back to the end of the 19th century, including one of Picolit.
+A wine that, together with other passiti, we often find in fairs and exhibitions of the time thanks to “its ancient reputation of delicacy”.